 On March 17, 2020, the Federal Reserve Board announced the establishment of two emergency funding facilities that closely mirror facilities established in 2008 during the last financial crisis in providing liquidity to both short and long term funding markets.
 The facilities are generally directed at government backed and private issuer rated, traded securities, as well as some traded equity securities, not less liquid credit markets, such as bank loans to unrated companies.
+On March 23, 2020, the Federal Reserve added municipal issuers and amended the pricing for the commercial paper funding facility announced on March 17 and issued other "program terms and conditions" posted on the website of the Federal Reserve Bank of New York.
+To reflect these changes, this client alert replaces in full our March 19, 2020 client alert, "Federal Reserve Establishes Special Commercial Paper Backstop and Primary Dealer Funding Facilities."

 The commercial paper facility is directed at issuers (and carries a higher than "normal" interest rate).
 The primary dealer facility is directed at providing those dealers (most of which are broker-dealers affiliated with commercial banks)1 with liquidity on a par with the liquidity provided to commercial banks through Federal Reserve Bank "discount windows" for securities they hold.
 Both facilities provide for short term loans (no longer than 90 days), but the lenders under those facilities can renew such financing, at their discretion, through new loans or commercial paper purchases.

-Commercial paper funding facility.
+Commercial Paper Funding Facility.
 This facility (the CPFF) closely tracks the 2008 commercial funding facility established during the last financial crisis.
-As with that facility, the Federal Reserve Bank of New York will lend to a special purpose vehicle (SPV) that will use that funding to purchase rated commercial paper.
+As with that facility, the Federal Reserve Bank of New York will lend to a special purpose vehicle (SPV) that will use that funding to purchase rated three-month U.S. dollar denominated commercial paper.